- Experience the world of Zen Buddhism in a Japanese temple

 - Cruise through Tokyo Bay and see the sights of the waterfront district, Odaiba, and the tallest tower in Japan, Tokyo Sky Tree, illuminated at night

-The “Zen Experience, Noh and Tokyo Bay Boat Cruise” is an opportunity to learn about Zen Buddhism, eat a healthy minimalist lunch that adheres to Buddhist philosophy, and experience how the power of meditation can help in our busy modern lives.
+The “Zen Experience, Noh and Tokyo Bay Boat Cruise” is an opportunity to learn about Zen Buddhism, eat a healthy minimalist lunch that adheres to Buddhist philosophy and experience how the power of meditation can help in our busy modern lives.
 This experience will be followed by the opportunity to enjoy the traditional Japanese performing arts called Noh at the National Noh Theater of Japan.
-The highlight of this tour is night cruise through Tokyo Bay on a yakatabune, a traditional wooden boat for entertainment and dining.
+The highlight of this tour is the night cruise through Tokyo Bay on a yakatabune, a traditional wooden boat for entertainment and dining.

 The tour starts from Hiroo – a convenient location lined with many shops and restaurants.
-At first it may appear to be a very international city; however, it retains an old school feel.
-It is frequently ranked among the top places to live in Tokyo, and is often recommended in magazines marketed towards women.
+At first, it may appear to be a very international city; however, it retains an old school feel.
+It is frequently ranked among the top places to live in Tokyo, and is often recommended in magazines marketed at women.
 After learning about Buddhism and trying zazen meditation in Kourin-in temple, the tour continues to Roppongi for lunch.